vmware-tanzu/tanzu-dev-portal/content/outcomes/application-development/prioritizing-outcomes.md

 weight: 40
 ---

-Being busy isn’t the same as making progress towards an important goal.
-To make progress, the team has to know what to work on, why it is important, and when one task is done and it’s time to move on to the next.
-The team also has to know what is the next most important and valuable thing to work on so they are always delivering the most impactful to their end users.
-Using user stories, estimated based on risk complexity, and ruthlessly prioritized based on that information is the best way we’ve seen to consistently and predictably deliver value forever.
+Being busy isn’t always the same as making progress towards an important goal.
+To make progress, the team has to know what to work on, why it is important, when one task is done and it’s time to move on to the next.
+The team also has to know what is the next most important and valuable thing to work on so they are always delivering the most impact to their end users.
+Using user stories estimated based on risk and  complexity that are ruthlessly prioritized using that that information is the best way we’ve seen to consistently and predictably deliver value forever.

 ![Two People at a Whiteboard](/images/outcomes/application-development/whiteboard2.jpg)